 —From style options to functionality considerations, is this popular feature right for you?

-Interest in beach entry swimming pools continues to grow among pool buyers, so let’s look at the great reasons why—and examine if this design upgrade makes sense for your new concrete (gunite/shotcrete) pool.
+Interest in beach entry swimming pools continues to grow among pool buyers, so let’s look at the great reasons why—and examine if this design feature makes sense for your new concrete (gunite/shotcrete) pool.

-Knowing these answers will help you determine—in conjunction with your pool builder—whether or not including this upgrade on a new pool is the best choice for you and your family.
+Knowing these answers will help you determine—in conjunction with your pool builder—whether or not including a beach entry on a new pool is the best choice for you and your family.

-What is a beach entry pool design (also known as zero-entry pool)?
+What is a beach entry pool design (also known as zero-entry pool or walk-in pool)?

 A beach entry is a sloped, graduated opening to a swimming pool that typically replaces the regular steps into the water.
 The design mimics the appearance and functionality of the natural beach at a lake or ocean.
 (See beach entry pool photo gallery here.)